-- Candidates are urged not to bring purses or valuables inside.
+- Candidates are urged not to bring purses and/or valuables inside.

-3. Officials and dignitaries will move to their positions on stage and remain standing.
+Officials and dignitaries will move to positions on stage and remain standing.

-1. We ask that you remain standing during the rendition of the national anthem and delivery of the invocation.
+- We ask that you remain standing during the rendition of the National Anthem and delivery of the Invocation.
 Males are asked to remove caps and place them over the left side of the chest during this phase of the program.

-2. Upon the conclusion of the invocation, all may be seated and males are requested to replace caps.
+- Upon the conclusion of the Invocation, all may be seated and males are requested to replace caps.
 All will remain seated during the introductions and commencement address.

-3. Important to all degree candidates: Presentation of Candidates for Degrees will be made for each group of degree candidates by Dr. Westbrook followed by the conferring of degrees for these candidates by Dr. Clune.
+- Important to all degree candidates: Presentation of Candidates for Degrees will be made for each group of degree candidates by Dr. Westbrook followed by the Conferring of Degrees for these candidates by Dr. Clune.
 Each group will be asked to stand in unison, be recognized, and then be seated.
-Degrees will be conferred in this order: master’s degree candidates, bachelor’s degree candidates, and associate degree candidates, as appropriate.
+Degrees will be conferred in this order: Master’s degree candidates, Bachelor’s degree candidates, and Associate degree candidates, as appropriate.

-6. We ask that all rise for the alma mater and remain standing during the benediction.
+- We ask that all rise for the Alma Mater and remain standing during the Benediction.
 Males are asked to remove caps and place over the left side of the chest.

-7. Upon completion of the benediction all are asked to remain standing in place until the officials and dignitaries have departed the stage and moved past the first row of the faculty.
+- Upon completion of the Benediction all are asked to remain standing in place until the officials and dignitaries have departed the stage and moved past the first row of the faculty.
 The faculty will then follow the stage party, beginning with the first faculty row.
 Graduates will stand fast until the last row of the faculty has moved past the last row of students.
-The graduates will then be dismissed from the gymnasium floor by the faculty marshals.
+The graduates will then be dismissed from the Gymnasium floor by the faculty marshals.

 Graduation caps may be decorated in celebration of your graduation.
 Any decorations applied to the cap should be appropriate and in good taste, and should not contain any offensive language or graphics.
 Additionally, decorations should not obstruct the view of any other graduate when seated or standing.

-- Each graduation candidate must order a cap and gown with the bookstore, which is usually done in conjunction with Graduate Day held at the beginning of the semester.
-If you did not attend Graduate Day, you must see the bookstore to order your cap and gown.
-You may check with the bookstore two weeks before commencement regarding the arrival of caps and gowns.
+- Each graduation candidate must order a cap and gown with the Bookstore, which is usually done in conjunction with Graduate Day held at the beginning of the semester.
+If you did not attend Graduate Day, you can order your cap and gown online.
+You may check with the Bookstore two weeks before commencement regarding the arrival of caps and gowns.
 It is your responsibility to pick up your own cap and gown order from the bookstore on campus before the day of the ceremony.
 The bookstore can be reached at (985) 448-4540.

 - Suggested dress for men includes white shirts without coats, ties, and dark trousers.
 Dark, comfortable dress shoes and socks are also recommended.